WeCollective/server/README.md

 -   Request to become a member of the WeCollective organisation on Github [here](https://github.com/orgs/WeCollective/people).

--   Create a new branch from the [master branch](https://github.com/WeCollective/server/tree/master) on the “server” repository and give it a unique name
+-   Create a new branch from the [local branch](https://github.com/WeCollective/server/tree/local) on the “server” repository and give it a unique name

 -   Commit any changes you make in your local directory to the new branch and create a pull request to develop

 -   When the branch is ready for review, let us know on discord or send an email to [james@weco.io](mailto:james@weco.io) so we can begin testing  out the feature you’ve developed.

--   If your feature is accepted, we will merge your new branch into the main [master branch](https://github.com/WeCollective/server/tree/master) and the changes will be deployed to the development environment
+-   If your feature is accepted, we will merge your new branch into the main [local branch](https://github.com/WeCollective/server/tree/local) and the changes will be deployed to the development environment

 -   Changes will later be reviewed and live api will be updated